JordanMartinez/purescript-jordans-reference/02-Build-Tools/01-Dependency-Managers/01-Bower-Explained.md

 ## Problem Points?

+Besides those stated below, you must use `npm` to install any JavaScript libraries for bindings.
+This is true for `bower` and `spago` alike.

 ### Solution to Most Common Bower Problem: The Cache Mechanism

 When in doubt, run the following command, reinstall things, and see if that fixes your issue: